-Most likely you will be flying into Dublin airport and if coming from the US hopefully not on a Ryanair flight.
+Most likely you will be flying into Dublin airport and if coming from the US hopefully not on a Southwest flight.
 Dublin airport is our main airport and quite close to the city center.
-We can’t deliver mobility scooters to the airport terminal however if you or a travel companion will be renting a car from the airport then we can deliver the mobility scooter to the car rental desk.
+We can’t deliver mobility scooters to the airport terminal however if you or a travel companion will be renting a car from the airport then we can deliver the mobility scooter to the car rental desk in the airport.

 Typically we will need your name, reservation number of car rental booking, flight number and date of arrival.

 Our small mobility scooters break down easily into 4 parts and will fit in the trunk or the back seat.
 They will take up most if not all of the trunk space of a standard sedan/saloon car so you need to consider this when it comes to how much luggage you can bring.

 Our standard size mobility scooter will travel up to 10km (6.2 miles) on a full charge.
 The distance achieved will depend on a number of factors including the person’s weight along with the type of terrain it is being driven on.
 If you will be travelling around Ireland and have concerns about battery distance then we can provide a backup battery pack in case it’s needed.

 Staying in Airbnb homes is very popular in Ireland and there is no issue with us delivering/collecting from these places.
 Like the hotels, if you will need to drive the scooter in and out of the Airbnb home, we would recommend contacting the host and finding out if it’s wheelchair/scooter accessible.
 Also, some hosts may have restrictions in terms of when or where we can deliver to so it’s a good idea to find out about this prior to booking.

 We will need contact information for the host and your date and approximate time of arrival in order to book the rental.